A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 - Entrance tickets to the chateaux and sites.

-Not included : airfare to/from your country, drinks in restaurants, personal insurance, and personal expenses.
+Not included : airfare to/from your country, personal insurance, personal expenses, and all which is not included in "price includes".

-Please contact us for additional information and availability.
-Reservation in advance is strongly recommended, especially for May, June and September.
+Please contact us for additional information.
+Reservation in advance is strongly recommended.